Best MBA Letter of Recommendation Examples (Guide & Tips)

 • Different soft skills

-Before writing an MBA recommendation letter, it is essential to know the goals of the applicant.
+Before writing it, it is essential to know the goals of the applicant.
 To understand his goals, one should also consider the candidate’s academic performance or performance as a company professional.

 These quality traits must be relevant to the desired position, whether in the field of employment or education.